Do you have any idea how uncomfortable it is to have sex in the front seat

 "That's what I'm asking, Chandler, where are you?"

 "I don't know, man, I don't know.
 I mean, where are any of us?
-Where are we going?
-Why do we do what we
+Where are

 do?
 Why not just give the fuck up?"
-His voice was getting thick now, and I could hear tears coming.
-Damn.
+His voice was getting thick now, and

 That was all I needed.